-College can be overwhelming when you're trying to maintain your grades, work a part-time job and/or balance relationships.
-Most of us get distracted with push notifications, text messages and phone calls.
-According to research conducted by Dr. Larry Rosen, professor emeritus at California State University, Dominguez Hills, "the typical student" is "distracted for at least five out of every 15 minutes they set aside to study," most often as a result of texting and social media use.
+College can be overwhelming when you're trying to maintain your grades, work a part-time job, and/or balance relationships.
+Most of us get distracted with push notifications, text messages, and phone calls.
+According to research conducted by Dr. Larry Rosen, professor emeritus at California State University, Dominguez Hills, "the typical student" is "distracted for at least 5 out of every 15 minutes they set aside to study," most often as a result of texting and social media use.

 With so much going on, it can be very difficult to stay focused, but it's not impossible.

 Here are seven tips to help enhance your productivity:

 Juggling multiple projects and deadlines at school can be stressful.
 When you're working on one assignment, it's easy to forget about another.
 You can help organize your deadlines and manage your time more efficiently with a proper schedule.
 Figure out when you're most productive and set time aside for homework and activities.
 Keeping a planner or digital calendar will help you keep track of your classes and assignments.
 Paper planners are perfect for those who like writing to-do lists and scheduling appointments by hand.
 One study suggests that the simple act of writing things out helps boost your concentration and memory.